 Currently I only wash my hair twice a week which saves me a whole lot of time and keeps my hair much healthier.
 It also cuts back on the amount of shampoo and conditioner I have to use thus saving a bit of money too.
 For the record I do shower everyday but my shower cap is my best friend:)

-Sometimes by the end of the 4 day break from washing my hair it starts to get a bit oily.
+Sometimes by the end of the 4 day break from washing my hair it starts to get a bit oily, and once in a while I need to remove purple shampoo from hair.
 My hair actually takes a really long time to get oily in the first place and it’s also blonde which helps it look less oily.
 However, I wanted to be able to extend my anti-hair washing stint a bit longer.
 Dry shampoo to the rescue!

 My friends were talking about dry shampoo and how much they loved it.
 I thought about giving it a try…until I read the ingredients at the store.
 The commercial brand included butane, hydroflurocarbons, and fragrance (which is generally a bad sign), among other ingredients.
 I decided to come up with a more natural way to extend my hair washing hiatus.